SimpleITK/SimpleITK/docs/source/faq.rst

 via "https".

 The solution is to use a compiled version of CMake which supports SSL.
-If you compile CMake yourself, simply reconfigure CMake with the "CMAKE\_USE\_OPENSSL" option enabled.
+To re-build CMake with OpenSSL support, simply reconfigure CMake with the "CMAKE\_USE\_OPENSSL" option enabled.